eclipse-sumo/sumo/docs/web/docs/NETCONVERT.md

 - [Public transport
   stops](Simulation/Public_Transport.md#bus_stops).
 Currently,
-  this can only be iported from [OSM](Tutorials/PT_from_OpenStreetMap.md#initial_network_and_public_transit_information_extraction)
+  this can only be imported from [OSM](Tutorials/PT_from_OpenStreetMap.md#initial_network_and_public_transit_information_extraction)
-- [public transport
+- [Public transport
   lines](Tutorials/PT_from_OpenStreetMap.md#initial_network_and_public_transit_information_extraction)
 - Information on joined junctions
 - Street Signs (as POIs)
 - Street Names (embedded within the *.net.xml* output
 - [Parking Areas](Simulation/ParkingArea.md) (currently, only
-  road-side parking can be imported from OSM\]\]
+  road-side parking can be imported from OSM)
 - Railway topology output: A file for analyzing the topology of railway networks in regard to bi-directional track usage